 Despite these challenges, in less than a decade, the military has seen advancements in conformal design and capability:

 - Unlike traditional batteries, CWB are designed with power distribution and management in mind.
 The CWB output is routed through cables to specific pre-defined locations on the soldier's body, so that various electronic devices can plug in to a single power source.
 CWB provide a state-of-charge indicator that lets soldiers monitor the amount of power remaining.

 - Concerns about arms fire penetrating a CWB and causing a short circuit that leads to a fire have been addressed.
 CWBs today incorporate ballistic shielding that distributes a projectile's kinetic energy over a wide area and prevents damage to the battery.
 CWBs are tested and rated for their ability to withstand small arms fire.

 - Conformals have become “smart batteries,” providing information both to the soldier and to the electronic gear the battery powers.
 A conformal battery's compatibility with a specification known as SMBus allows control circuitry to communicate with the connected devices (electrical loads), to alert the user and to manage the recharging of secondary (rechargeable) batteries.7

 Portable Power for Every Application

 With continuous advances in battery technology, the NW program and conformal wearable batteries have revolutionized how battles are fought.
 Yet, there is hardly an industry that does not use mobile or portable equipment that needs a power source.
-Contact EaglePicher Technologies to learn how our experience in developing batteries for the defense sector — as well as in space, aviation, medical, oil and gas — can put innovative solutions into the hands of manufacturers or government contractors.
+Contact EaglePicher Technologies to learn how our experience in developing batteries for the defense sector — as well as in space, aviation, oil and gas — can put innovative solutions into the hands of manufacturers or government contractors.